aishwaryawahane/poverty_predictor/README.md

-# Predicting poverty through satellite imagery
+# Analysis of poverty data using nighttime satellite imagery

 Inspired by the project - [Combining satellite imagery and machine learning to predict poverty](http://sustain.stanford.edu/predicting-poverty)

 ## Project domain
-An attempt to tackle global issues through Geospatial domain & Machine learning
+An attempt to tackle global issues through Geospatial domain & Data Science
 - UN’s one of the topmost goals is to reduce poverty by 2030.
 - This project is an attempt to help them achieve this goal.
-- Using Machine learning & analysis of geospatial data/satellite imagery, we could predict poverty.
+- Through analysis of geospatial data/satellite imagery, we could infer whether satellite imagery could be used to predict poverty.

 ## The Problem
 - Most countries don’t collect much data.
 - Scaling up traditional survey based data collection methods are expensive.

-## The Solution
-Predicting poverty through data sources like satellite imagery is reliable and inexpensive.
-- Upload the satellite imagery to the site.
-- The model will analyse the imagery for features.
-- The model outputs wealth scores of the analysed region.

-# Step 1: Analysis of poverty data using satellite imagery
-The first step to creating a model was to collect and analyse the data.

-## High level overview of analysis
+## Step 1: Understanding the problem
-- Firstly, I had to decide which countries could be considered for training the model.
+- Firstly, I had to decide which countries could be considered for the analysis.
 I chose Rwanda since the country has consistently surveyed datasets.
 - Next, among measures like Average wealth index, expenditure data, etc., I chose wealth index factor score from DHS Surveys as the measure of poverty, for each cluster (smallest region, whose co-ordinates are provided by the public datasets).

+## Step 2: Data Collection
-For the access to these datasets, I applied to DHS [official site](https://dhsprogram.com/Data/) and downloaded household and GPS datasets for the year 2010.
-- The best part about DHS datasets is that they provide files in various formats to make analysis easier.
+- I applied to DHS [official site](https://dhsprogram.com/Data/) and downloaded household and GPS datasets for the year 2010.
+The best part about DHS datasets is that they provide files in various formats to make analysis easier.
-- After merging the survey and GPS datasets into one, with the columns - cluster number, location co-ordinates and wealth index factor score, I conducted a basic analysis using [Pandas attributes & methods](https://pandas.pydata.org/docs/user_guide/index.html).
-- Now that I had the 'ground truth' to compare my predictions to (that I'd work on in the near future), the next step was to download the nighttime and daytime satellite imagery.
-The reason we require both - standard ML techniques to interpret imagery are reliable only when we have lots of labeled images.
-However, in this case daytime imagery are difficult to be categorized as rich/poor.
-Therefore, we will use nightlight satellite imagery to help us find features in the daytime satellite imagery that correlate with poverty measure.
+- Now that I had access to the 'ground truth', the next step was to download nighttime satellite imagery.
+The reason we require nighttime images - they could be used as a proxy for determining wealth score of a region based on the development of the region in terms of electricity and availability of power.
+The brighter the region at night, the richer it might be.
 - I obtained the nightlight imagery corresponding to the DHS surveyed years through Earth Observation Group, NOAA/NCEI database on their [website](https://eogdata.mines.edu/dmsp/downloadV4composites.html).

+## Step 3: Data preprocessing/cleaning
+- This is an essential step for getting reliable results to our analysis.
+Also, we're producing certain features, such as nighttime luminosity to help solidify our analysis.
+- DHS data - after merging the survey and GPS datasets into one, with the columns - cluster number, location co-ordinates and wealth index factor score, I conducted a basic analysis using [Pandas attributes & methods](https://pandas.pydata.org/docs/user_guide/index.html).
-- After obtaining the nightlight imagery, I built a script to find average nighttime intensity for each cluster using the DHS shapefile and rasterio python library.
+- Nighttime imagery - I built a script to find the average nighttime intensity for each cluster using the DHS shapefile (GPS data) and rasterio python library.

+## The final step
-- Finally I conducted a basic analysis through data visualization and pandas profile to know if there exists a correlation between the average nighttime intensity of each cluster and their respective wealth index factor score.
+- Finally, I conducted a basic analysis through data visualization and pandas profile to know if there exists a correlation between the average nighttime intensity of each cluster and their respective wealth index factor score.

 <p float="left">
   <img src="https://github.com/aishwaryawahane/poverty_predictor/blob/main/graphs/Rwanda/Correlation.png" width="400" />